inferno-framework/davinci-dtr-test-kit/lib/davinci_dtr_test_kit/docs/dtr_full_ehr_suite_description_v201.md

 a subset of IG requirements.
 Future versions of the test suite will test further features.
 A few specific features of interest are listed below.

+### Auth

+The DTR Full EHR suite includes a set of light-weight auth tests designed to support the client under test in identifying itself to Inferno's simulated payer server, which is needed so that Inferno can associate requests with the correct test session.
+These tests do not currently verify client conformance to specific auth approaches.
+They also require that client systems generate, provide to inferno, and be configured to use a client id or static bearer token when sending requests to Inferno.

 ### Questionnaire Response Verification

 Currently, these test kits do not have enough information about the data stored on